-The economic crisis of the late 1970s and the first half of the 1980s had devastating consequences in both countries and made any additional adjustments caused by the accession to the EC a daunting prospect.
-In Spain the high unemployment levels, which reached 22 percent on 1986, suggested that any additional adjustment cost would have painful consequences.
-In addition, the country was unprepared for accession-i.e., Spanish custom duties remained on the average five times higher than the EC's and EC products faced a major disadvantage in the Spanish market because the country had a compensatory tax system and restrictive administrative practices that penalized harder imported products.
-Slow license delivery was common, and manufacturers who sold vehicles in the county did not have import quotas to introduce cars into Spain from abroad.
-Finally, when Spain and Portugal called at the door of the EC for accession in 1977, protectionist institutions-which were incompatible with EC rules-were still fully operative in both countries.
-For instance, the Spanish government controlled through the I.N.I (National Institute of Industry) a considerable part of the economy, and subsidized public enterprises such as the auto-making companies (SEAT, ENASA), as well as the metallurgic, chemical, ship construction and electronic sectors.
+imported products.
+18 Slow license delivery was common, and contractors that sold vehicles in the country did not have import quotas to introduce cars into Spain from abroad.
+Finally, when Spain and Portugal knocked on the door of the EC for accession in 1977, protectionist institutions-which were incompatible with EC rules-were still fully operative in both countries.
+For instance, the Spanish government controlled through the National Institute of Industry (I.N.I) a considerable size of the economy, and subsidized public enterprises such as the auto making companies (SEAT, ENASA), as well as the metallurgic, chemical, ship construction and electronic sectors.
 This situation provided a considerable advantage for Spanish manufacturers, which were highly protected from foreign competition.

 In this context, EU integration was a catalyst for the final conversion of the Iberian countries into modern Western-type economies.
 Indeed, one of the key consequences of their entry into Europe has been that membership has facilitated the modernization of the Iberian economies.
-This is not to say, however, that membership was the only reason for this development.
-The economic liberalization, trade integration, and modernization of these economies started in the 1950s and 1960s, and both countries became increasingly prosperous over the two decades prior to EU accession.
+19 This is not to say; however, that membership was the only reason for this development.
+The economic liberalization, trade integration, and modernization of these economies started in the 1950s and 1960s and both countries became increasingly prosperous over the two decades prior to EU accession.

 The economic impact of the EC started long before accession.
-The Preferential Trade Agreements (PTAs) between the EC and Spain (1970) and the EC and Portugal (1972) resulted in the further opening of European markets to the latter countries, which paved the way for a model of development and industrialization that could also be based on exports.
+The Preferential Trade Agreements (PTAs) between the EC and Spain (1970) and the EC and Portugal (1972), resulted in the further opening of European markets to the latter countries, which paved the way for a model of development and industrialization that could also be based on exports.
 The perspective of EU membership acted as an essential motivational factor that influenced the actions of policymakers and businesses in both countries.
 Henceforth, both countries took unilateral measures in preparation for accession including increasing economic flexibility, industrial restructuring, the adoption of the VAT, and intensifying trade liberalization.
 Through the European Investment Bank they also received European aid (Spain since 1981) to mitigate some of the expected adjustment costs (for instance on fisheries).

-In addition, the actual accession of both countries after 1986 forced the political and economic actors to adopt economic policies and business strategies consistent with membership and the acquis communautaire (which included the custom union, the VAT, the Common Agriculture and Fisheries Polices, and the external trade agreements; and later the Single Market, the ERM, and the European Monetary Union).
+In addition, the actual accession of both countries after 1986 forced the political and economic actors to adopt economic policies and business strategies consistent with membership and the acquis communitaire (which included the customs union, the VAT, the Common Agriculture and Fisheries Polices, and the external trade agreements; and later the Single Market, the ERM, and the Economic and Monetary Union).